top1944/duckuments/docs/atoms_30_learning_materials/50_perception/10_CV_basics.md

 ### Computer vision: What and why?

+**Topics**:

-**Objective**: Discover what is present in the world, where things are, and what actions are taking place from image sequences.
+* **Objective**: Discover what is present in the world, where things are, and what actions are taking place from image sequences.
 In the context of robotics, this corresponds to learning a (probabilistic) world model that encodes the robot's environment, i.e., building a representation of the environment.
+* History of computer vision
+    * Summer Vision Project
+    * OCR (license plates, signs, checks, mail, etc.)
+    * Face detection
+    * Structure from motion
+    * Dense reconstruction
+    * Augmented reality
+    * Applications to self-driving cars and beyond

 ### Camera and Lens Geometry

 **Topics**:

-* Pinhole cameras
+* Pinhole cameras (tie into eclipse viewing, accidental cameras)
 * Geometry of projection: equations of projection; vanishing points; weak perspective; orthographic projection;
 * Lenses: Why?; first-order optics (thin lens); thick lens
 * Review of 3D transformations (translation and rotation); homogeneous transformations